lumeland/lume.land/cms/configuration/storage.md

 ## GitHub

-This storage allows to write and read values directly from a GitHub repository using the GitHub API.
+Allows to write and read values directly from a GitHub repository using the GitHub API.
 It's useful if you want to allow people without GitHub accounts or permission to edit the data.

 ```ts
 import lumeCMS from "lume_cms/mod.ts";